 The Centre for Energy Equality is a social enterprise whose mission is to ensure equal access for all individuals, across all areas, to safe, affordable and sustainable energy.

 We provide a centre of excellence for collaboration, education, innovation and technology trials.
-Based from the University of Chester’s Energy Centre, we have access to research and development facilities, enabling members and collaborators to trial and test the technologies that will be required so that all people can prosper from equal access to renewable and reliable energy.
+Working closely with academia, we have access to research and development facilities, enabling members and collaborators to trial and test the technologies that will be required so that all people can prosper from equal access to renewable and reliable energy.

 Energy equality is a relatively new concept that may not be familiar to everyone.
 It is a movement dedicated to ensuring that all individuals in our communities have an equal opportunity to access the energy services and technologies that they require to meet their needs.
 Delivering this will require coordination and action from producers, suppliers, government, civil society and business.
 The Centre for Energy Equality exists to support this coordination, and make sure that the issues surrounding energy equality are widely understood and acted upon.

 This is particularly important in the context of decarbonisation.
 Making sure that new, low carbon technologies have the widest possible benefit is a key aim of energy equality advocates.

 Some of the challenges in achieving energy equality include:

 As a nation we are moving towards a low-carbon economy, and the Government has set a target to achieve carbon neutrality by 2050.
 CEE is committed to ensuring that the move to low carbon technologies is inclusive and does not leave certain groups and communities behind.

 If low carbon technologies are accessed only by the wealthiest sections of our society, not only does this make it harder to achieve the nation’s carbon neutrality target, but it also potentially deepens inequalities between those who can access affordable energy and those who cannot.

 CEE will work to make sure that the low carbon transition is inclusive, and does not open up further energy gaps within our society.